 A fee of \$200 per heifer is due at delivery and will be applied to the total cost for the heifer.
 All fees must be paid in full before a heifer may be released from the facility.
-Heifer Delivery Date: Mid- November- Date to be determined
+Heifer Delivery Date: October 10, 2023.

-PENNSYLVANIA LIVESTOCK EVALUATION CENTER Heifer Development Program Nomination Form
+PENNSYLVANIA LIVESTOCK EVALUATION CENTER

+Heifer Development Program Nomination Form